 TextBuddy 2021 – Present

-A small Mac app that came about accidentally.
-It's a Swiss Army knife for text.
+A small Mac app I made by accident.
+It’s a Swiss Army knife for text.

 Fastmarks 2021 – Present